-Our wildlife monitoring project volunteers are on the frontlines, tracking wildlife where state and federal agencies don’t have the resources to go, from the Cascades to the Kettle Crest.
-2012 was one of our best seasons yet [VIDEO].
+Our wildlife monitoring project volunteers are on the front lines, tracking wildlife where state and federal agencies don’t have the resources to go, from the Cascades to the Kettle Crest.

 citizen science?
 Adopt a

 Spring through fall, we place motion-triggered remote cameras in wild locations to capture photos and document wildlife presence.
 And in winter, we continue with a more limited set of cameras in the snow while finding and following animal tracks to document wildlife travel patterns in the I-90 corridor.

 Visit our Flickr site for recent remote camera photos

 To volunteer, contact Alison Huyett.
 Get on our volunteer email list so that you can be the first to learn of our next field opportunity.
 If you are an existing volunteer, visit our Volunteer Resource Page to get the information you need for the season.